devuziel/devuziel/README.md

 * 🌍  I'm based in the United States
 * ✉️  You can contact me at [abdiel.correa15@gmail.com](mailto:abdiel.correa15@gmail.com)
 * 🧠  I'm learning The Mern stack and iOS development
-* 🤝  I'm open to collaborating on consulting, contract, and freelance projects.
+* 🤝  I'm open to collaborating on projects.

 ### Skills